 Farrah “Digit” Higgins is a high school genius and major math geek.
 Off to MIT in the fall, Digit is just trying to get through her senior year of high school.
 When Farrah unknowingly cracks a terrorist group’s number sequence, she gets sucked into a dangerous game of cat-and-mouse.
 She tries to solve the case herself, but runs into trouble when the terrorists catch on to her.
 With the help of a young, hot FBI agent, Digit tries to solve the case and make it through senior year in one piece…literally.

-This book is super interesting if you love code cracking and numbers.
+A Girl Named Digit is super interesting if you love code cracking and numbers.
 Farrah is a literal genius, and the author does a good job of weaving in math/probability insights into the narration.
 Definitely read this book if you love a fast-paced action book!